srware/Retail_Workshop/Content/02-media_sdk_transcode.md

             }
 ```

  - In **stage 2** we are once again draining our decoder pipeline.
-The VPP and encode sections remain unchanged so update the code here with the code above as you did for **stage 1**.
+The VPP and encode sections should once again be the same as **stage 1** so update the code here with the code above.

  - As we have added VPP to our pipeline we need to add a new stage to our transcoding process to drain the VPP pipeline in the same way we do for the decoder in **stage 2** and the encoder in **stage 3**.
 Add the following code in between **stage 2** and **stage 3**:
 ``` cpp